 I mostly write about the jewelry business for a couple magazines called Instore and Indesign.
 You can occasionally find me in Madison’s Isthmus alt weekly.
 I write about Hugo Award–winning novels for science-fiction site io9 (it’s been awhile, but I have not quit; I am just on hiatus).
 And I used to be the copy editor at the sadly no-longer-being-printed-on-paper Spin magazine.

 I’m a member of First Congregational Church here in Madison, but I don’t go that often, so usually when I do attend, someone asks me if I’m new.

 I’m a U2 fan, and I feel, I think, the appropriate amount of shame over it.

-The blog uses deep links by way of the WordPress Emphasis plugin.
-That means you can link directly to a particular paragraph within a post, not just the post page itself.
+This blog uses deep links by way of the WordPress Emphasis plugin.
+That means that if you ever wanted to link to something here (for what reason, I cannot possibly imagine), you can actually link directly to a specific paragraph within a post.
 To get the links, tap your shift key twice on any page.
-Then right-click on the little pilcrow (¶) or paragraph mark that appears to the left of the paragraph to copy the link.
-It should work.
+Then right-click on the little pilcrow (¶) that appears to the left of the paragraph to copy the link.
+It will probably work?

 If there’s anything you want to know (for what reason, I cannot possibly imagine), PUT IT IN THE COMMENT BOX.